I want to live a healthy life in the most effortless way possible.

 Intermittent fasting is an eating schedule where you eat two bigger meals during an 8–hour span instead of three or four smaller meals throughout the day.
 Then, you fast for the other 16 hours of the day.

-I have been practicing intermittent fasting for over 2 years.
+I have been practicing intermittent fasting for over 2 years (here's what I've learned).
 My first meal is usually around 12pm and my last meal is usually around 8pm.

 In theory, you could eat the same amount of food during two meals as you could during three.
 (In fact, I’m trying to gain muscle right now, so I’m trying to eat way more during my 8–hour feeding window.)